JetBrains/teamcity-documentation/topics/roadmap-outline.md

 ### Next Major Release

-We expect to release the next major TeamCity version (TeamCity 2024.05) in the second half of May 2024.
+We expect to release the next major TeamCity version (TeamCity 2024.03) in the second half of March 2024.

 ### Next BugFix Release